zfnconsulting/alpaca/README.md

 - `param`: An object containing parameters for exercising an option position.
   - `symbol_or_contract_id`: A string representing either the symbol or contract ID of the option position to exercise.

+### `getPortfolioHistory(param: GetAccountPortfolioHistory)`

+Retrieves historical portfolio data for the account.

+- `param`: An object containing parameters for retrieving portfolio history.
+  - `period` (optional): A string representing the time period for the data.
+Valid values include "1D" (1 day), "1W" (1 week), "1M" (1 month), and "1A" (1 year).
+  - `timeframe` (optional): A string representing the timeframe for the data.
+Valid values include "1Min", "5Min", "15Min", "1H" (1 hour), and "1D" (1 day).
+  - `intraday_reporting` (optional): A string indicating whether to report intraday data during market hours, extended hours, or continuously.
+Valid values are "market_hours", "extended_hours", or "continuous".
+  - `start` (optional): A string representing the start date and time of the data range in RFC3339 format.
+  - `end` (optional): A string representing the end date and time of the data range in RFC3339 format.
+  - `pnl_reset` (optional): A string indicating how profit and loss (PnL) data should be reset.
+Valid values are "per_day" or "no_reset".
+  - `date_end` (optional, deprecated): A string representing the end date and time of the data range in RFC3339 format.
+Deprecated, use `end` instead.
+  - `extended_hours` (optional, deprecated): A boolean indicating whether to include extended hours data.
+Deprecated, use `intraday_reporting` instead.